 Doughty, No. 24 Auburn top Georgia Southern 83-74 in opener

-Doughty, No. 24 Auburn top Georgia Southern 83-74 in openerAuburn head coach Bruce Pearl reacts to a foul call during the first half of an NCAA college basketball game against Georgia Southern Tuesday, Nov.
-5, 2019, in Auburn, Ala.
-(AP Photo/Julie Bennett)
+AUBURN, Ala. — The Auburn Tigers debuted their new look, minus the stars that led them to the program’s first Final Four and also without the barrage of 3-pointers.

-AUBURN, Ala.
-(AP) -- Samir Doughty scored 20 points to lead No. 24 Auburn to an 83-74 victory over Georgia Southern Tuesday night in the opener for both teams.
+Samir Doughty scored 20 points to lead No. 24 Auburn to an 83-74 victory over Georgia Southern on Tuesday night in the opener for both teams.

+The formula was different: Auburn made just seven 3-pointers.
+That’s 11 fewer than their debut last season against South Alabama when the Tigers were on their way to setting the Southeastern Conference single-season mark.

 Auburn took a 61-48 lead eight minutes into the second half with Danjel Purifoy’s 3-pointer punctuating a quick eight-point flurry.

-Austin Wiley had 13 points and nine rebounds for the Tigers, and Purifoy also scored 13 while making three 3s.
+Purifoy scored 13 points while making three 3s.
 Freshman Isaac Okoro scored 12 points in his debut.
-New point guard J'von McCormick had nine points and four assists.
+New point guard J’von McCormick had nine points and four assists.

 Ike Smith, who took a medical redshirt last season after missing 23 games, scored 16 points for Georgia Southern.
 He was a first-team All-Sun Belt performer two years ago.